 - Pilot Programming

 - All programming, no matter the organization, must be in place for a minimum of two (2) full years before seeking funding and come with three program reference letters from community leaders before submitting a proposal.
 Also required is how the overall program has impacted the community and the number of participants from years one and two.

 - Political Contributions

 - This incudes allowances, fees, labor wages, subsidies, stipends, and training.

-- Programs that promote, research or support the prevention of life, abortion, the practice of euthanasia or cruelty to animals
+- Organizatons or programs that promote, research or support the prevention of life, abortion, the practice of euthanasia or cruelty to animals.

-- This incudes fuel, replacement of fluids, inspections, replacement of parts, and all other tasks associated with vehicle maintenence.
+- This incudes purchase of a new vehicle (e.g. car or truck) as well as fuel, replacement of fluids, inspections, replacement of parts, and all other tasks associated with vehicle maintenence.